 It is a challenge as well for me to address you this afternoon, for there are issues that divide the mations represented here.
 And in the United States there is substantial interest, both public and congressional, that attaches to these proceedings.
 This reflects the American desire to enhance East-West security through arms control and to strengthen economic cooperation as much as possible.
-And it reflects a sentiment noted by President Ford when he signed the Final Act: "The deep devotion of the American people and government to human rights and fundamental freedoms and to the pledge this Conference has made regarding the freer movement of people, ideas and information."
+And it reflects a sentiment noted by President Ford when he signed the Final Act: "The deep devotion of the American people and government to human rights and fundamental freedoms and to the pledge this Conference information."